-We estimate that our share of the total expenses of the offering, excluding the underwriting discounts, will be approximately \$3.2 million.
+We estimate that our share of the total expenses of the offering, excluding the underwriting discounts, will be approximately \$1.78 million.

 We do not intend to apply for listing of the notes on a national securities exchange.
-Although we have been advised by the underwriters that the underwriters intend to make a market in the notes of each series, they are not obligated to do so and they may discontinue market making at any time without notice.
-No assurance can be given as to whether or not a trading market for the notes of any series will develop or as to the liquidity of any trading market for the notes of any series which may develop.
+Although the underwriters have indicated that they intend to make a market in the notes, as permitted by applicable laws and regulations, they are not obligated to do so and they may discontinue market making at any time without notice.
+No assurance can be given as to whether or not a trading market for the notes will develop or as to the liquidity of any trading market for the notes which may develop.

-In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the notes of any series.
-Specifically, the underwriters may overallot in connection with the offering of the notes of such series, creating a syndicate short position.
-In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of the notes of any series.
+In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the notes.
+Specifically, the underwriters may overallot in connection with the offering of the notes, creating a syndicate short position.
+In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of the notes.
 Finally, the underwriting syndicate may reclaim selling concessions allowed for distributing the notes in the offering, if the syndicate repurchases previously distributed notes in syndicate covering transactions, stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the notes of any series above independent market levels.
+Any of these activities may stabilize or maintain the market price of the notes above independent market levels.
 The underwriters are not required to engage in any of these activities and may end any of them at any time.
-Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes of any series.
+Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes.
 In addition, neither we nor the underwriters make any representation that the underwriters will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.

-We expect delivery of the notes will be made against payment therefor on or about , 2019, which is the ninth business day following the date of pricing of the notes (such settlement being referred to as "T+9").
+We expect delivery of the notes will be made against payment therefor on or about September 15, 2021, which is the sixth business day following the date of pricing of the notes (such settlement being referred to as "T+6").
 Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two business days unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or on any subsequent date that is prior to the second trading day preceding the date on which we deliver the notes to the underwriters for the offering will be required, by virtue of the fact that the notes initially will settle in T+9, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.
+Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or on any subsequent date that is prior to the second trading day preceding the date on which we deliver the notes to the underwriters for the offering will be required, by virtue of the fact that the notes initially will settle in T+6, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.